wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-archives.rst

       :align: center
       :width: 80%

-   We can see a number of hits that can be investigated to determine a correlation with the attack emulation carried out earlier.
-For example, we can see a calculator spawning event like the one observed on the Windows endpoint when carrying out the test.
+   You can see a several hits that you can investigate to determine a correlation with the earlier attack emulation.
+For instance, you may notice a calculator spawning event similar to the one observed on the Windows endpoint during the test.

    .. thumbnail:: /images/manual/wazuh-archives/detecting-signed-binary-proxy-execution-2.png
       :title: See a calculator spawning event